TriggeredMessaging/s3-image-optimizer/README.md

 ## Configuration

 There are two sets of configuration here.
-The `.env` file contains configuration related to setup and deployment, and `runtime.env` is for configuration of how Optim behaves.
+The `.env` file contains configuration related to setup and deployment.

 In `.env`: